 At the lock side is a monument to 89 soldiers of the Welch Fusiliers who died between the 24th and 27th May 1940 delaying the advance of the German divisions to the channel ports.
 It also paid tribute to the suffering of the local population and the care given by them.
 We noted the many local civilian lives lost on the village war memorial.

 At Aire-sur-la-Lys we joined the Liasons au Grand Gaberit, a waterway built to carry 3000 tonne ships.
 We tried to moor for the night at Bethune but were unable to find a decent place.
 Considering it is the headquarters of the VNF I would have expected better facilities, however, we found a splendid spot at Courcelles where we spud poled.

 Bassin Rond is a huge basin at the junction and there we moored for the night.
 Across the other side of the basin were a couple of narrow boats and through the binoculars I saw that one was called Rosie.
-I cycled round to introduce myself to Bill Davies from whom I had gleaned much information from his excellent web site during my search for a barge.
+I cycled round to introduce myself to Bill Davies from whom I had gleaned much information from his excellent web site (now extinct) during my search for a barge.
 Over a few beers we learned he was heading for the Somme for the anniversary of the battle on 1st July as were we.
 Bills Fanny explored Harmonie with interest.
 Perhaps the bitch smelt the previous owners Pookie!
-If you are confused dear reader, look at his web site.

 On Monday 12th June Mike Thurstan arrived by car from England via Norfolk Line for £54 (+ fuel in the car) compared with a through rail journey Crewkerne/Cambrai via Eurostar of £355.
 We sat around under the trees, "cheesed down" a few beers, BBQ'd a few snags and lamb chops then walked around town.
 Cambrai's Grand Place is very grand and we finished the day here with an al fresco beer!